SalesforceCommerceCloud/b2c-crm-sync/README.md

 ```bash
 1 OR (2 AND 3) OR (2 AND 4 AND 5) OR (2 AND 4) OR (4 AND 5 AND 6)
 ```

 ##### PersonAccount Match Rules Setup Guidance

-- Ensure that the **B2C Commerce Standard Person Account** match rule is activated.
-This rule must be active in the scratchOrg as part of the PersonAccounts implementation.
-The corresponding Duplicate Rule is dependent on this Match Rule being activated.

-- Ensure that the **B2C Commerce: Standard Contacts** match rule is deactivated.
-This rule must be not activated as part of the PersonAccounts implementation.

-> The B2C Commerce: Standard Contacts should automatically be deactivated as part of the PersonAccounts meta-data deployment.

-##### PersonAccount Duplicate Rules Setup Guidance

 Leveraging the PersonAccount implementation requires a handful of additional configuration steps to disable the Contact match and duplicate rules -- and enable the related PersonAccount rules.

-> The PersonAccount match and duplicate rules are disabled by default -- and must be activated manually through the Setup options of your Salesforce Org.

 From the duplicate rules listing, select the rule titled **B2C Commerce: Standard Person Accounts**.
 Edit the rule from the detail display.